ellykipkoge/ellykipkoge.github.io/_pages/about.md

 I am third year PhD student in the <a  href = 'https://www.publichealth.columbia.edu/academics/departments/biostatistics'> Department of Biostatistics at Columbia University  </a> working under the mentorship of <a href = 'https://www.columbia.edu/~bc2159/index.html' > Prof Bin Cheng </a> and  <a href = 'https://www.columbia.edu/~mq2158/' > Prof Min Qian </a>.

-Before joining Columbia for my PhD study, I worked at <a href='https://www.astrazeneca.com/'> AstraZeneca BioPharmaceutical Company </a> as an R&D Senior Data Scientist.
-In this role, I researched explainable AI methods in the context of clinical factors, molecular variables, and clinical outcomes.
-I also worked on flexible methods for identifying predictive biomarkers for cancer treatments.
+Before joining Columbia for my PhD study, I worked at <a href='https://www.astrazeneca.com/'> AstraZeneca BioPharmaceutical Company </a> as a Senior Data Scientist.
+In this role, I worked on research and development of explainable AI methods in the context of clinical factors, molecular variables, and clinical outcomes.
+I also worked on flexible methods for identifying prognostic and predictive biomarkers in cancer treatments.

 <head>Research Interests</head>